-* Tuition is subject to review and/or change, with approval by the University Provost's Office and Case Western Reserve University Board of Trustees.
+* Tuition and fees are subject to review and/or change, with approval by the University Provost's Office and Case Western Reserve University Board of Trustees.

 Financing your degree